310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 ## Translation Notes

-[^1]: This is about <a href="https://en.wikipedia.org/wiki/Kumite" target="_blank">Kumite</a>, a karate term.
+[^1]: Kumite is one of the ways to train in karate, involving sparring with someone else.
+Read more <a href="https://en.wikipedia.org/wiki/Kumite" target="_blank">here</a>.
 [^2]: This is referring to <a href="https://en.wikipedia.org/wiki/Amaterasu" target="_blank">Amaterasu</a> is the goddess of the sun in Japanese mythology.
-[^3]: “Taichou” refers to leader (sometimes translated as Captain).
+[^3]: “Taichou” refers to the leader (sometimes translated as Captain).
 It literally means “Commander”.
 Since the word in English gets mixed easily with (Club) Captain, I've decided to keep it in Japanese.
 [^4]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/Strawberry_Colored_Holiday" target="_blank">Strawberry Colored Holiday</a>.